Skip to contents

 n_threads

-Number of Julia threads detected.
+An integer giving the number of Julia threads detected.

 mcmc